kosak/deephaven-core/csharp/ExcelAddIn/README.md

    abc.def"

-4. Enterprise users can do a similar test by pressing the Enterprise Core+ button and putting in placeholder data.
+4. Enterprise users can do a similar test by pressing the Enterprise Core+ button and putting in "abc" in each field.

 ### By connecting to a Deephaven server